Previous Policy Achievements

 We secured a one-time appropriation of $1 million over 2-years to fill a gap in our state.
 This will allow us to provide the necessary education support and critical wraparound services such as housing supports, job and workforce readiness and other needs unique to Fosters to alleviate barriers to obtaining their education.
 Our team is excited and energized to get this in motion and begin scaffolding our Foster Success program statewide.

-2022: Ombuds for Fosters and Maya’s law
+2022: Ombuds for Fosters and Maya’s Law

 In 2022 we led passage of two laws and advanced a third bill!